 Tasty Uses for This Vitamin Bomb in the Kitchen

 If you’re lucky enough to find fresh berries, you can bring them to a boil with some water and local honey, then filter the liquid through a clean piece of cheesecloth to make your own juice, pressing the solids to release their liquid.

 You may need to add some fruit juice to reduce the sourness of the pure drink.

 If you don’t have any fresh sea buckthorn on hand, try to find the highly-concentrated version of this juice.

 The pure juice on its own is not very tasty due to its strong, sour flavor.
 But it makes the perfect addition to all different kinds of recipes.

-I recommend mixing it with sparkling water (ratio 1:6) or regular fruit juice for an additional boost of vitamins, enjoying it mixed with your granola or yogurt, or as a sauce for ice cream or fruit salad.
+I recommend mixing it with sparkling water (ratio 1:6) or regular fruit juice for an additional boost of vitamins, enjoying it mixed with your homemade granola or yogurt, or as a sauce for ice cream or fruit salad.